University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 If you have setup the R project like we instructed above this command should return the RStudio project directory.

 ```
-/home/student/Practical_3
+/shared/a1234567/Practical_3
 ```

 Check with your neighbour to see if you get the same thing.
 If not, see if you can figure out why.

-At the beginning of this section we mentioned that `~/Practical_3` represented your current directory, but now our machine is telling us that our directory is `/home/student/Practical_3`.
+At the beginning of this section we mentioned that `~/Practical_3` represented your current directory, but now our machine is telling us that our directory is `/shared/a1234567/Practical_3`.
 This raises an important and very useful point.
 In `bash` the `~` symbol is a shortcut for the home directory of the current user.
-If Anna was logged in, this would be `/home/Anna` whilst if Dave was logged in this would be `/home/Dave`.
+If Anna was logged in, this would be `/shared/Anna` whilst if Dave was logged in this would be `/shared/Dave`.
-As we are all logged on as `student`, this now stands for `/home/student`.
+As we are all logged on as `aXXXXXXX`, this now stands for `/shared/a1234567`.
 (Formally, `~` is  a variable, but we'll deal with variables later.)

-Importantly every user with an account on a machine will have their own home directory of the format `/home/username1`, `/home/username2` etc..
+Importantly every user with an account on one of our virtual machines will have their own home directory of the format `/shared/a1234567`, `/shared/a1234568` etc..
-Notice that they will all live in the directory `/home` which is actually the parent directory that all users will have a home directory in, as we've just tried to explain.
+Notice that they will all live in the directory `/shared` which is actually the parent directory that all users on our system will have a home directory in, as we've just tried to explain.
 This can be confusing for many people, so hopefully we'll clear this up in the next section or two.

-In the above, the `/home` directory itself began with a slash, i.e. `/`.
+In the above, the `/shared` directory itself began with a slash, i.e. `/`.
 On a unix-based system (i.e. MacOS and Linux), the `/` directory is defined to be the root directory of the file system.
 Windows users would be more familiar with seeing `C:\` as the root of the computer, and this is an important difference in the two directory structures.
-Note also that whilst Windows uses the **backslash** (`\`) to indicate a directory, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.
+Note also that whilst Windows uses the **backslash** (`\`) to indicate a directory, a Linux-based system uses the **forward slash** (`/`), or more commonly referred to simply as "slash", marking another but very important difference between the two.

 #### cd